ParkerFadoul/citibike_dataset_SQL/README.md

 ## 📌 Overview

-This project explores how, when, and where people ride Citi Bikes in New York City.
-Using SQL in Google BigQuery, I’ve written queries to uncover patterns in trip timing, popular stations, rider demographics, and more.
-The goal is to extract meaningful, real-world insights from raw transportation data.
+This project explores when, where, and how people ride Citi Bikes in New York City.
+Using SQL in Google BigQuery, I analyze trip timing, route patterns, and rider demographics to uncover real-world behavioral insights from raw transportation data.

 ## 📊 Key Questions

 1. **When are New Yorkers riding?**
-   Explore hourly trends in ridership to identify when demand peaks.
+   What times of day see the most activity?

 2. **Where do riders go most?**
-   Analyze the most frequent routes based on start and end station combinations.
+   What are the most common start-to-end station routes?

 3. **Who’s riding these bikes?**
-   Segment ridership by gender, age group, and user type to understand behavioral patterns.
+   How do age, gender, and user type influence trip patterns?

 4. **How long are rides?**
-   Compare average vs. median trip durations and examine trip length distributions.
+   What do average and median trip durations reveal about rider behavior?

 ## 📂 Dataset